regulartim/masterthesis/README.md

 - Regressor/ranker models achieve superior interaction-based recall
 - DBSCAN clustering with Jaccard similarity provides a good alance of accuracy and computational efficiency for identifying attack patterns

-The implemented techniques significantly outperform existing GreedyBear feed generation mechanisms.
+The implemented techniques significantly outperform existing GreedyBear feed generation mechanisms and are already [in operation](https://greedybear.honeynet.org/).